 During 1604-1605, Pierre Dugua’s French Expedition established the first French settlement in North America.
 The first winter proved hard with icing conditions that cut off fresh water and wild game.
 Of the original settlers, 36 of the 79 men died.

 When spring came, the expedition moved the mainland along the Nova Scotia side of the Bay of Fundy at Port Royal.
 Later the French colony abandoned this settlement too.

 Visit the Canadian Side of Saint Croix

-Saint Croix Island is part of an international piece park, a park that’s shared by two countries.
-Visit the Canadian Saint Croix Island International Historic Site, in Bayside, New Brunswick.
+Saint Croix Island is part of an International Peace Park, a park that’s shared by two countries.
+The Canadian Saint Croix Island International Historic Site is in Bayside, New Brunswick.